 - A requirement to notify HMRC of any such amounts the employer was not entitled to within 90 days of the later of:

 - the Act being passed (which works out as 20 October 2020); or

 - the date when, having previously been entitled, the employer ceases to be entitled to such payments, or, in any other case, the date such payments were received; and

 - Penalties in cases where the employer knew they were not entitled to CJRS payments at the time they were received, or alternatively, if they were originally entitled to such payments, at the time the employer knew that they ceased to be entitled to them.

-On 28 July, new Guidance was published for employers who have over-claimed or under-claimed when using the scheme, and on 16 September this was moved to a separate guidance page for employers on what they must do if they have overclaimed a grant through the CJRS.
-The guidance page links to other Guidance about what factors HMRC will take into account when assessing the amount of the penalty and how to appeal against a penalty.
-Please also see our regulatory team’s recent article on Furlough fraud.
+On 28 July 2020, new guidance was published for employers who have over-claimed or under-claimed when using the scheme, and on 16 September 2020 this was moved to a separate guidance page for employers on what they must do if they have overclaimed a grant through the CJRS.
+The guidance page links to other guidance about what factors HMRC will take into account when assessing the amount of the penalty and how to appeal against a penalty.
+Please also see our regulatory team’s article on Furlough fraud.

 What should employers have done to put an employee on furlough?

 The guidance was initially updated to state that “Employers should discuss with their staff and make any changes to the employment contract by agreement.
 When employers are making decisions in relation to the process, including deciding who to offer furlough to, equality and discrimination laws will apply in the usual way.”
 However, subsequent updates have included that employers will need to confirm in writing to their employees that they have been furloughed and keep a record of this for five years.